WAQE (AM)

 WAQE (1090 AM) is a radio station broadcasting a sports format.
 The station had a classic country format until August 29, 2009, when it changed to Sports Talk 1090.
 The lineup includes Dan Patrick, Jim Rome, and Fox Sports Radio.
-Licensed to Rice Lake, Wisconsin, United States.
+Licensed to Rice Lake, Wisconsin|La Crescent, Minnesota, United States.
 The station is owned by TKC, Inc. WAQE formerly transmitted in C-QUAM AM stereo.

 History

 The station was assigned call sign WAQE on October 4, 1979.
 On June 1, 1986, the station changed its call sign to WMYD then back to WAQE on February 1, 1992.